Women lying on bed white sheets in fetal position hands covering face

 If you find yourself feeling overwhelmed, consider seeking support from a psychologist or even a close friend who can help you work through your emotions.
 Sometimes, just talking to someone who understands can make all the difference in the world.

 Furthermore, a breakup can activate our attachment system, triggering core emotional wounds such as feelings of “not being good enough,” or “being unlovable,” which often intensify feelings of deep sadness.
-Speaking with a psychologist during this time can be a powerful way to heal, helping you understand and address these underlying attachment wounds.

-Eventually, after navigating through the pain, you will reach a stage of acceptance.
-This doesn’t mean you’ve forgotten the relationship, or you no longer feel hurt.
 Rather, acceptance is about coming to terms with the breakup and finding a way to move forward.
 You may no longer feel consumed by the sadness or the anger (though some sadness may linger), and you may start to feel more like yourself again.

 In this stage, you might start to rebuild your sense of identity outside of the relationship.
 You may focus on self-care, pursue new hobbies, or strengthen your relationships with friends and family.
 While it can take time, this stage represents the beginning of healing and growth.

 The key to acceptance is understanding that your past relationship does not define you.
-You are still worthy of love and happiness, and you are capable of creating new, fulfilling relationships in the future—whether that means romantic, platonic, or familial.
+You are still worthy of love and happiness, and you are capable of creating new, fulfilling relationships in the future, whether that means romantic, platonic, or familial.

 Remember, these stages are a natural part of the grieving process, and healing is a deeply personal journey — take the time you need to feel, reflect, and grow at your own pace.
-If you found this blog useful, you may also like to read about Navigating Heartbreak and Grieving without Closure.